 Where Do Dialog Intelligibility Problems Originate?

-What are the challenges when creating content with clear and intelligible dialogue?
+What are the challenges when creating content with clear and intelligible dialog?
 In this article, we examine the different stages of the audio production chain that can influence dialog intelligibility.

 From a metering perspective, some factors can be measured and flagged, while others remain outside the reach of objective audio measurement.